sourcegraph/handbook/content/departments/sales/tools/salesforce.md

 ##### Opportunities Related to Cody

-Now that Cody is generally available for sale, guidance has been updated to include Cody as one of our core products.
-Opportunities related to Cody should now follow the above taxonomy guidelines
+Althought Cody is currently still in Beta, guidance has been updated to include Cody as one of our core products.
+Opportunities related to Cody should now follow the above taxonomy guidelines and include Cody into the opportunity name if we plan to active Cody Beta for the customer.

 ### Associating contacts to opportunities